dpc10ster/RJafroc/cran-comments.md

 # Reason for submission
-* This is an update to CRAN version 2.0.1.
-This package is passing all checks on all platforms (as of 2022-07-20 15:50:17 CEST).
+* This is an update to CRAN version 2.0.1 which is passing all checks on all platforms (as of 2022-07-20 15:50:17 CEST).
-* This update (v2.1.0) includes improvements to the code, some as a result of user-reported bugs and new feature requests, and others discovered during ongoing testing and code simplification since the last successful submission.
+* This update (v2.1.0) includes improvements to the code, some as a result of user-reported bugs and new feature requests, and others discovered during ongoing testing and code simplification.

 # Test environments